SocietyForArtisticResearch/rckeywords/readme.md

 # TODO

+## quicksearch

+- [ ] Integrate state of advanced search in url
+- [ ] Worker.elm: Add a special search query that does something smart with just a string
+- [ ] Integrate everything
+- [ ] Tweak design

-[ ] Add zoom to detail page
+- [ ] Add zoom to detail page
-[ ] Cache problem on detail page
+- [ ] Cache problem on detail page
-[ ] Add number of tools on detail page
+- [ ] Add number of tools on detail page
-[ ] I want to add a bigger amount of results
+- [ ] I want to add a bigger amount of results
-[ ] Link back to the tool
+- [ ] Link back to the tool
       - Add a thumbnail?